How to Develop a Long-Term Care Plan for an Older Adult

 Why Create a Long-Term Care Plan?

 As you age, your chance of requiring support increases.
-You become more susceptible to illnesses, injuries and accidents that change your care needs.
-Early planning lets you choose the help you receive in the future.
+You become more susceptible to illnesses, injuries and accidents that change your home care needs.
+Early planning lets you choose the care services you will receive in the future.
 If something happens, you can rest assured you have control over your future.
 Your loved ones will also have more peace of mind because they know you will have the support you need.

 Long-Term Care Planning Checklist